How to travel to the Jungfraujoch

 Section 2: Kleine Scheidegg to Jungfraujoch

 The majority of this section is in a tunnel, but still it is impressive if you just think about it: a tunnel at an altitude of 3,000 m across the rocks of the Eiger.
-The train will make two short stops along the way, at Eigerwand and Eismeer.
-These stations allow you to get off the train for a few minutes and enjoy the view through the panoramic windows.
-At Eigerwand you'll look straight down the famous Eiger North face.
-At Eismeer you can view the world of eternal snow and ice.
+The train will make a short stop along the way, at Eismeer.
+You can get off the train for a few minutes to enjoy the view of eternal snow and ice through the panoramic windows.

 Just the trip up there already is an attraction in itself!